treflehq/documentation/docs/advanced/client-side-apps.md

 import TabItem from '@theme/TabItem';

-The access token you get from [your account page](https://trefle.io/profile) allow you to makes queries on the Trefle API, but you token needs to be kept secret, so **you can't make queries from the browser as the user on your website will see the access token**, and could use it for his personal uses.
+The access token you get from [your account page](https://trefle.io/profile) allow you to makes queries on the Trefle API, but your token needs to be kept secret, so **you can't make queries from the browser as the user on your website will see the access token**, and could use it for their personal needs.
+Additionally this is not a good practice in developing software.

 ![client workflow](/img/client-scheme.png)

-If you need to perform client-side requests, you will have to request a client-side token from you backend, and get a JWT token in return.
+If you need to perform client-side requests you will have to request a client-side token from your own backend and get a JWT token in return.
 This token will be usable on the client side.
-This call need you secret access token, and the url of the website the client side requests will come from.
+This call needs your secret access token and the url of the website that the client side requests will come from.

 :::info
-As this is a **POST** request, it can't be done directly from the browser.
+Because this is a **POST** request it can't be done directly from the browser.
 :::